Marc Tyler Nobleman

-Marc Tyler Nobleman is an American author and speaker.
+Marc Tyler Nobleman (born March 14, 1972) is an American author and speaker.
 His book Bill the Boy Wonder: The Secret Co-Creator of Batman is the first published biography of Bill Finger, the initially anonymous co-creator and original writer of Batman.
 It is the basis of the Hulu documentary Batman & Bill, which chronicles Nobleman’s nine-year campaign to get Finger’s name added to the official Batman credit line.

 Personal life

 Nobleman is Jewish.
 He spent his early childhood in Avon, Connecticut, then moved to Cheshire, Connecticut.
 His first published writing was a Mother’s Day poem in The Cheshire Herald when he was nine.
 In high school, he was a member of the B’nai B’rith Youth Organization (BBYO) and held two regional board positions.
 He graduated from Cheshire High School and Brandeis University.
-He lives with his family in Maryland.

 Career

 Nobleman is the author of numerous nonfiction and fiction books for young readers.
 His publishers include Penguin Random House, Scholastic, and Houghton Mifflin Harcourt.
 His first title, The Felix Activity Book, based on characters created in Germany by author Annette Langen and illustrator Constanza Droop, was published in 1996.

 Nobleman’s other writing credits include humor articles for Nickelodeon Magazine, an episode of the TV show Daniel Tiger’s Neighborhood, and a reference book for adults (What's the Difference?: How to Tell Things Apart That Are Confusingly Close).

 He has spoken worldwide at schools, conferences, and other venues including the U.S. State Department, the Queen Mary 2 cruise ship, and the 92nd Street Y. He has given a TED Talk and a Google Talk.

 Nobleman created, wrote, directed, and produced Songbook, a part-scripted, part-reality children's web series, in partnership with the Kennedy Center for the Performing Arts, Kwame Alexander, and Mary Rand Hess.

 He is also a cartoonist whose single-panel gag cartoons have appeared in publications including The Wall Street Journal, Harvard Business Review, Forbes, Good Housekeeping, Punch, and the Chicken Soup for the Soul book series.